 Using the serum osmolality calculator

-To use the serum osmolality calculator, you have to provide four laboratory parameters - and one optional parameter:
+To use the osmolar gap calculator, you have to provide four laboratory parameters - and one optional parameter:

 - Input the serum sodium concentration in mEq/L or mmol/L - in this case, they are equivalent.